Top priority: customer expectations, wishes and concerns

 Quality assurance in customer service

-Besides our Tchibo shops, customer service is the only department in the company that has direct contact with customers.
-Due to its great variety of customer contact, it is particularly important to customer relationship management – and thus to Tchibo’s business success.
-In order to assess, safeguard and thus improve the quality of its core service, i.e. meeting customer requests, we evaluate telephone and written correspondence for coaching and training purposes – in agreement with our customers and in compliance with data protection requirements.
+Alongside our Tchibo shops and the Depots in supermarkets, customer service is another important department with direct customer contact.
+Due to its great variety of contacts with customers, it plays a special role in customer relationship management – and thus in Tchibo’s business success.
+In order to assess, safeguard and thus improve the quality of its core service, i.e. handling customer’s concerns and requests, we evaluate phone calls and written correspondence for coaching and training purposes – in agreement with our customers and in compliance with data protection requirements.
 This evaluation focuses on qualitative aspects such as the professional competence and communicative performance of our customer advisors.

 Keep developing the ranges and services